What is idiopathic eruptive macular hyperpigmentation?

 Author: Dr Daniel Mazzoni, Junior Medical Officer, Royal Brisbane and Women’s Hospital, Brisbane, QLD, Australia.
 DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell.
 January 2020.

 Idiopathic eruptive macular hyperpigmentation is a rare benign pigmentary disorder of the first two decades of life characterised by asymptomatic hyperpigmented macules with a predilection for the upper body regions .
 It is classified as a variant of acquired dermal macular hyperpigmentation.

 Idiopathic eruptive macular hyperpigmentation can occur in any age group and affects both sexes.
 Most reported cases involve children and adolescents .

 The cause of idiopathic eruptive macular hyperpigmentation is unknown.
 The hypermelanosis occurs sporadically in the absence of preceding illness, inflammation, sun exposure, or medication .
 It has not been reported to be familial .

-Hormones have been hypothesised to play a role in cases that have got worse during pregnancy.
+Hormones have been hypothesised to play a role in cases that have worsened during pregnancy.

 Idiopathic eruptive macular hyperpigmentation is characterised by multiple discrete asymptomatic brownish-black small macules or larger patches.

 Idiopathic eruptive macular hyperpigmentation is not influenced by exposure to ultraviolet (UV) radiation .